8n8/bigwebthing/README.md

 # Server cache

 blobs
-    A key-value store of binaries.
+    A flat directory of binaries, named by hash.

 memCache
     A binary file containing a dump of the in-memory cache.

+inboxes
+    A flat directory of inbox files, one per user.

 log.txt
     Log messages for debugging.